Eating Healthy on a Budget

 Next comes grains, which you want to make half of the grains you eat, whole grain options.
 What does this mean?
 If you have cereal at breakfast, two slices of bread as part of a sandwich at lunch, and rice with your evening meal, half of those foods should be made of whole grains.
 You could choose to have whole grain cereal such as shredded wheat and brown rice for dinner.
 Or you could have 100% whole wheat bread for lunch and have air popped popcorn for an after dinner snack.

 The last part of the plate is protein, where you are looking for lean (or low-fat) options and a variety.
 Your first step is to choose options that are low in fat such as 90% lean ground beef instead of 80%, or cuts of meat with the word round or loin.
-Next, be sure to mix things up during the week.
-Beans, eggs, and legumes (like lentils) are easy to prepare and low cost!
+Next, mix up your protein foods to include seafood, beans and peas, unsalted nuts and seeds, soy products, eggs, and lean meats and poultry.
+Plant-based proteins such as beans, lentils, peas, nuts and seeds are low cost options for protein.

 Now that we have healthy eating under our belts, let’s look at how to save money on our purchases.
 Here are a few tips we share with our participants in many of our classes across the state: